 Kaelan Joyce agrees: "If they really wanted to stop the smuggling they'd stop selling us the fags.
 It's Spanish companies that sell us the tobacco, as well as the petrol."

-Kaelan is a former boxing champ who, thanks to his Twitter account, became the face of last summer's conflict.
-His tweets are far from subtle when it comes to criticizing what he sees as the Spanish government's deliberate harassment of the Gibraltarian people, and he's no less forthright in person.
+Kaelan is an ex-boxing champ who, thanks to his Twitter account, became the face of last summer's conflict.
+His tweets are far from subtle when it comes to criticising what he sees as the Spanish government's deliberate harassment of the Gibraltarian people, and he's no less forthright in person.

 "It's clearly ideological," he tells me over a coffee in Gibraltar's Casements Square.
 "This government, the People's Party, have a problem with Gibraltar."

-It would be unfair to generalize from one person's point of view, but talking to the locals I do sense a tacit Hispanophobia in the area.
-There's the derogatory nickname for the Spanish—"Sloppies"—and the retired Corporal in the Servicemen's Club who tells me that an "estimated 10,000 Spanish migratory workers" are stealing kids' jobs.
+It would be unfair to generalise from one person's point of view, but talking to the locals I do sense a tacit Hispanophobia in the area.
+There's the derogatory nickname for the Spanish – "Sloppies" – and the retired Corporal in the Servicemen's Club who tells me that an "estimated 10,000 Spanish migratory workers" are stealing kids' jobs.
 Granted, Kaelan's assertion that he once took "two planes to the UK because I didn't want to go through Spain" seems a little over the top.
-But there has been a significant cultural shift away from Spain in recent years, noticeable in the number of Gibraltarian schoolkids who now refuse to speak Spanish at home.
+But there has been a significant cultural shift away from Spain in recent years, noticeable in the number of Gibraltarian schoolkids I was told about who now refuse to speak Spanish at home.

 It's hard to get your head around just how much Britain means to the people of Gibraltar.
 I always figured the Middle England that people wax nostalgic for was just a construct created by the Daily Mail and promoted by Islamophobic politicians.
 However, turns out it's actually a pretty accurate description of Gibraltar (Paul Dacre must have a castle here, or something).